 "This man, however, did not trace his descent from Levi, yet he collected a tenth from Abraham and him who had the promise.
 And without doubt, the lesser person is blessed by the greater."
 (Heb.
 7:6-7)

 Even Abraham, one of the mightiest men in the Bible, subjected himself to the Priest of the Most High God.

 The Levitical tribe of Israel is the priestly tribe, the tribe entrusted with the carrying out of God's will and messages to His people.
 These were the priests responsible for the ark of the covenant.

+They Levites were responsible for the upkeep and maintenance of the Tabernacle and Temple.
 These were the priests that dwelt in the Temple, and carried out its sacrifices and offerings to God.

 The High Priest of this tribe was the one whom entered the Holy of Holies once a year to receive God's forgiveness and mercy towards His nation.

 The tribe of Levi is named after Levi, one of the twelve sons of Jacob by Leah.